 Until recently Timberlands have operated a split regime across the estate where a little more than half the forest was a framing regime with either one or two waste or production thins predominaently in the higher growth northern portion and a pruning to 5.5m with similar thinning in the lower growth areas, which are generally in the south or higher altitudes.
-Previous managers generally pruned a high portion of the forest, which means the estate is a little over 50% pruned, but with the cesation of pruning this proportion will gradully reduce to zero.
+Previous managers generally pruned a high portion of the forest, which means the estate is less than 50% pruned.
+For a period pruning was halted, but was recently reinstated, with less than 1/3 of eligible ageclass currently being pruned.